Lifesaving Precautions You’ll Need to Take for Safe Tank Cleaning Procedures

 Remember that remaining liquids may be heated by the work on the tank and can become explosive vapour.

-And in terms of recoverable product, the US Occupational Health and Safety Administration documentation for work on industrial storage tanks, in this case where petroleum and similar has been stored, recommends procedures covering:
+In terms of recoverable product, the US Occupational Health and Safety Administration documentation for work on industrial storage tanks, in this case where petroleum and similar has been stored, recommends procedures covering:

 • Area protection, potential sources of ignition and electrical classification